pascomnet/documentation/mobydick/content_en/03clients/04tapi.md

 ### Supported TAPI Functions

-The TAPI Interface specifies a number of call related functions, of which the following are supported by the mobydick TAPI
+The TAPI Interface specifies a number of call related functions, of which the following are supported by the mobydick TAPI:

 |Function| Comments|
 |---------|----------|